Understanding Complex PTSD - What Long-Term Trauma Leaves Behind

 Relationship Difficulties

 C-PTSD recovery requires long-term treatment by trauma-specialized professionals.
 EMDR, Somatic Experiencing, and Schema Therapy are considered effective.
-Recovery takes time, but the day you feel "I'm not broken" will come.
+Recovery generally progresses through three stages: establishing safety and acquiring emotional regulation skills, processing traumatic memories, and rebuilding a new self-image and interpersonal relationships.